Meta Berger

-Meta Berger (née Schlichting; February 23, 1873 – June 16, 1944) was a prominent female socialist organizer in Milwaukee, Wisconsin, and advocate for improved public schooling systems.
-She was also the wife of the prominent democratic socialist politician Victor L. Berger.
+Meta Berger (née Schlichting; February 23, 1873 – June 16, 1944) was an American socialist organizer in Milwaukee, Wisconsin, and advocate for improved public schooling systems.
+She was also the wife of the prominent Socialist Party of America politician Victor L. Berger.

 Biography

 Early years

 Meta Schlichting was born in Milwaukee, Wisconsin to parents from Germany on February 23, 1873.
 She was educated at the Wisconsin State Normal School (now the University of Wisconsin–Milwaukee).
 She taught primary school for three years before resigning in 1897 to marry Victor Berger.

 Political career

 In 1909, Berger was elected to the Milwaukee school board.
 As a school board member, she supported progressive measures such as the construction of playgrounds, "penny lunches" and medical exams for children.
 She also advocated on behalf of teachers, working for tenure, a fixed-salary schedule and a pension system.
 Re-elected in 1915, Berger won three more times, serving a total of 30 years.

 In 1917, Berger joined the Milwaukee Emergency Peace Committee, a group that tried to prevent U.S. Navy recruiters from targeting schoolchildren.

 Her work for the school board led to her appointments to the Wisconsin State Board of Education, the Wisconsin Board of Regents of Normal Schools, and University of Wisconsin Board of Regents.

 The Bergers spent much of the 1920s traveling in Asia and Germany.
 After her husband's death in 1929, Berger remained on the school board until 1939, and was considered a potential candidate for vice-president in the Socialist Party in 1932.
 However, Berger left the Socialist Party in 1940 because of her involvement in communist organizations.